Swimming: labour of imagination

 Dartington is in itself an extraordinary venue.
 In addition to its medieval courtyard and other buildings, it is situated in a 900-acre rural estate wrapped by the River Dart in one of the UK’s most beautiful areas – the South Hams of Devon.
 The estate is a varied ecological site, with the river and riverside, open field and woodland including some ancient woodland, managed and farmed areas, in addition to the Grade II* listed formal gardens boasting an astonishing array of native and non-native species.
 For almost a century the modern Dartington has been a place of societal change, of creative exploration, and of social experiment.
 For more information visit dartington.org.

 All of this is surrounded by the extraordinary landscapes and seascapes of the South Devon Area of Outstanding Natural Beauty.
 We are just a few miles from the sea, and will be spending much of our time either along the River Dart as it wraps its way round the Dartington estate, or in nearby Start Bay, stretching between Dartmouth and the Start Point Lighthouse.

 What previous participants have said

 …I just want to say thank you for organising the short course for In Other Tongues.
 The course leaders were excellent; well organised, inspirational, caring and encouraging.
 The evening with Alice Oswald will stay with me as a very special event.
 The Ship studio was a lovely venue too; and it was a privilege to be able to work in it and the surrounding gardens/grounds.
 I learnt a great deal, and it is still percolating.

 Overall I thought the course was fabulous, not least [because of] the tighter focus on writing (with support from drawing/illustrating) which produced a very intense programme of practical work which was about delivering creative work.

-Full residence with all meals, in hotel accommodation (private bathroom) £850
+Full residence with all meals, in hotel accommodation (SINGLE private/ensuite bathroom) £905

 There is a maximum registration of 15 people.